We all know that pattern glass was made in goblets, table sets, etc.

 by their makers.
 These teeny little dishes

 are Heisey's FANCY LOOP pattern 'celery dips', made ca. 1898.
-They are only 3 1/8" across.
-We have 5 @ $34 each.
+They are 3 1/8" across.
+We have 5 @ $29 each or the set of 5 for $95.

 And this little piece is a pen wipe in the WESTMORELAND pattern by Gillinder